Running dreams

 The race started fast and I stayed with the pack.
 However, the quarter-miler dropped out before finishing the first lap.
 I instantly felt dread.

 Because of our team’s schedule, I only ran three days a week, and my weekly mileage totals were very low.
-But our interval training was tough, and to this day, I have unpleasant memories of workouts that were especially painful.
+But interval training was tough—there was no comparison to workouts I’d done in other sports.

 1) John Walker, who ran the first sub-3:50 mile in 1975, is from what country?